Hilbert's $19^{\text{th}}$ problem revisited: Degenerate Convex Functionals in Two Dimensions

-For $\epsilon$ small the second term can be swallowed by the first.
-Using the equation $F_{11}(\nabla u)u_{11} = -\sum_{(i,\,j) \neq (1,\,1)} F_{ij}(\nabla u)u_{ij}$ and taking $\epsilon$ small we conclude that this expression is nonnegative.
+For $\epsilon$ small the second term on the right side can be absorbed by the first.
+Using the equation $F_{11}(\nabla u)u_{11} = -\sum_{(i,\,j) \neq (1,\,1)} F_{ij}(\nabla u)u_{ij}$ and taking $\epsilon$ small we see that the last term can also be absorbed by the first, hence the expression is nonnegative.
 Thus, functions of $\nabla u$ with all positive Hessian eigenvalues except for one slightly negative one are sub-solutions at points where $\nabla u$ lies in the non-degenerate region.
 We can thus hope to localize $\nabla u(B_r)$ using nonnegative functions of $\nabla u$ that vanish on $K$, and have level sets that bend ``away from $K$" in exactly one direction and ``towards $K$" in the remaining directions.